 FAQs

-Which technical indicators are most commonly used?
+- Which technical indicators are most commonly used?

 Simple moving averages are often referred to in analysis and news reports.
-SMAs are used by those interested in fundamental analysis, who might be looking to fine-tune a trade entry point, as well as traders solely using a technical analysis approach.
+SMAs are used by those interested in fundamental analysis who might be looking to fine-tune a trade entry point, as well as traders solely using a technical analysis approach.

 SMAs offer a clearer view on market conditions as they remove some of the distraction created by short-term price volatility.
 The 200-day SMA is one of the most keenly monitored technical indicators and is widely used by stock market traders and investors.

-What is the Average True Range?
+- What is the Average True Range?

 Average True Range (ATR) is a technical indicator that gives an insight into price volatility levels in a market.
 It is often used in conjunction with indicators that indicate the likelihood of a price reversal, because the ATR can enable traders to speculate on how far a price might move, not just whether it will.

-Is it possible to use too many trade indicators at the same time?
+- Is it possible to use too many trade indicators at the same time?

 Yes, while the golden rule of technical analysis is to use a combination of indicators, it is possible to use too many and cloud your analysis.
 The trick is to understand which are best suited to current market conditions and to practice using them on a demo account with virtual funds.

-This communication is for information and education purposes only and should not be taken as investment advice, a personal recommendation, or an offer of, or solicitation to buy or sell, any financial instruments.
+This information is for educational purposes only and should not be taken as investment advice, personal recommendation, or an offer of, or solicitation to, buy or sell any financial instruments.

-This material has been prepared without taking into account any particular recipient’s investment objectives or financial situation and has not been prepared in accordance with the legal and regulatory requirements to promote independent research.
-Any references to past or future performance of a financial instrument, index or a packaged investment product are not, and should not be taken as, a reliable indicator of future results.
+This material has been prepared without regard to any particular investment objectives or financial situation and has not been prepared in accordance with the legal and regulatory requirements to promote independent research.
+Not all of the financial instruments and services referred to are offered by eToro and any references to past performance of a financial instrument, index, or a packaged investment product are not, and should not be taken as, a reliable indicator of future results.

-eToro makes no representation and assumes no liability as to the accuracy or completeness of the content of this publication.
+eToro makes no representation and assumes no liability as to the accuracy or completeness of the content of this guide.
+Make sure you understand the risks involved in trading before committing any capital.
+Never risk more than you are prepared to lose.